 The story of the Serapis flag begins with the story of John Paul, a ship captain.
 Paul fled his native Scotland after killing a crewman who mutinied over wages, presumably refusing to trust his fate to an Admiralty Court.
 Paul emigrated to the colonies, renamed himself “John Paul Jones” and befriended Benjamin Franklin.
 He joined the Continental Navy, rose through the ranks and became the United States’ first famous naval commander.
 He is sometimes called the Father of the U. S. Navy.
 By 1779, Jones was in command of the Bonhomme Richard, named in honor Franklin’s pseudonym from Poor Richard’s Almanac.

 Bonhomme Richard was a former merchant ship that had been armed and upgraded to a ship of war.
 It led, under Jones’ command, a small squadron of ships.
 Near Flamborough Head, Yorkshire, this squadron encountered a British convoy under the protection of the HMS Serapis.
 Conflict ensued and Bonhomme Richard took severe damage from the better armed Serapis.
-When the British captain asked if the Richard had struck her colors (meaning that they had lowered their flag as a sign of surrender) Jones is said to have replied with the famous “I have not yet begin to fight!”
+When the British captain asked if the Richard had struck her colors (meaning that they had lowered their flag as a sign of surrender) Jones is said to have replied with the famous “I have not yet begun to fight!”
 The flag, in fact, had been destroyed in the battle.

 Eventually, the tide of the battle turned and Jones managed to lash Bonhomme Richard to the Serapis.
 The American crew was able to board and capture the British ship while their own ship, badly damaged and on fire, sank into the North Sea.